BenjiTrapp/benjitrapp.github.io/_memories/2022-10-16-aws-monitoring.md

   - Environment.name
 - Metric resolution
   - Standard: 1 minute
-  - High Resolution: up to 1 second (StorageResolution API Parameter) - Higher cost
+  - High Resolution: up to 1 second (StorageResolution API Parameter) - lead to Higher cost
 - Use API call "PutMetricData"
-- Use exponential back off in case of throttle errors
+- Use exponential back off in case of throttle errors if talking to gibberish with the Management API

 ### AWS CloudWatch Alarms

 - Alarms are used to trigger notifications for any metric
 - Alarms can go to Auto Scaling, EC2 Actions, SNS notifications
 - Various options (sampling, %, max, min, etc...)
-- Alarm states:
+- Alarm states: `OK, INSUFFICIENT_DATA, ALARM`
-  - OK
-  - INSUFFICIENT_DATA
-  - ALARM
 - Period:
   - Length of time in seconds to evaluate the metric
   - High resolution custom metrics: can only choose 10 secs or 30 secs